bimalka98/Projects-based-on-Atmel-ATMEGA32A/README.md

-## Various Projects based on Atmel ATMEGA32A microcontroller are included in this repo and required information to understand the codes are also given in this page.
+## Various Projects based on Atmel ATMEGA32A microcontroller are included in this repository.
+## All the required information related to the microcontroller for the understanding of the key concepts behind each program is also given in this page.

 # PROJECTS